Navigo

 - Targeting strategy: Systematic only vs targeted only vs systematic + targeted.

-- Targeted lesion count: Number of distinct targeted lesions (supports add-on reporting where applicable).
+- Targeted lesion count: Number of distinct targeted lesions (supports add-on unit logic where applicable).

-- Fusion evidence (if used): Note fusion performed using a fusion platform/workstation (not cognitive targeting).
+- Fusion technology evidence (if used): Note that fusion was performed using a fusion platform/workstation (not cognitive targeting).

-- In-bore evidence (if used): Imaging performed during the procedure with in-bore CT/MRI guidance.
+- In-bore evidence (if used): Imaging performed during the procedure with in-bore CT/MRI guidance (include departmental documentation and timestamps when available).

-- Anesthesia record: Type of anesthesia, start/stop times, staffing per facility protocol.
+- Anesthesia record: Type of anesthesia, start/stop times, and staffing per facility protocol.

-- Specimen chain: Labeling, number of containers, and transport documentation.
+- Specimen handling chain: Labeling, number of specimen containers, and transport documentation (helps prevent downstream pathology disputes).

 Facility billing is frequently affected by payer policy interpretations—especially during the first year of new codes.

-- MRI–ultrasound fusion: Many payers expect documentation of a fusion platform/workstation workflow.
+- MRI–ultrasound fusion: Many payers expect documentation that fusion was performed using a fusion platform/workstation (not cognitive targeting).

-- In-bore CT/MRI: If using alternative MRI configurations, confirm payer interpretation and consider internal compliance review.
+- In-bore CT/MRI guidance: The code descriptors include “in-bore.”
+If a facility uses alternative MRI configurations (e.g., low-field/portable systems), confirm payer interpretation and consider internal compliance review before broad rollout.

-- Pre-authorization: Some payers require prior auth for MRI-guided pathways; ensure auth matches performed guidance.
+- Pre-authorization: Some payers may require prior auth for MRI-guided biopsy pathways.
+When required, ensure the authorization record matches the performed guidance approach.

-Recommendation: Track denials by payer early and keep a short internal “payer rules” addendum for scheduling/auth/coding alignment.
+Recommendation: During early adoption, track denials by payer and maintain a short internal “payer rules” addendum so scheduling, authorization, and coding teams stay aligned.

-- The 2026 prostate biopsy CPT codes are structured with a 0-day global.
+- The 2026 prostate biopsy CPT codes are structured with a 0-day global, which reduces confusion about bundled post-op facility visits related to the biopsy procedure itself.